tmcw/taurus/README.md

 which makes the rest of the project sort of clear.
 The network layer is very unfinished, since Gemini's [security model](https://drewdevault.com/2020/09/21/Gemini-TOFU.html) is a little tricky, and my understanding of how to do that on the mac is fragmentary at best.

+---

+Basically this project is at the point where it can load a gemini page, show all the kinds of content in it, navigate to other pages, and open web links in another browser.

+Where it started to get hard was just any sort of UI niceity - resetting scroll when going from one page to another, handling hover and focus states, allowing text selection - all of these are thoroughly difficult with SwiftUI.
+Thankfully all of these also have very little to do with the Gemini-parsing guts of the project, so that part can be reused in the future project.